The Ultimate Meditation for PTSD Guide

 You can’t start from where you are not.
 If you are hypervigilant, anxious, dissociated, or depressed, you have to start from there.
 It is highly frustrating to try to aim for relaxation when you are feeling overwhelmed; frankly, it is impossible.

-- Start by addressing what is in the present moment, which is either the overwhelming state you find yourself in or the disconnected state.
+- Start by addressing what is in the present moment.
+This will be either the overwhelming state you find yourself in or the disconnected state.

 - Next, work through the different levels of dissociation.
 The various elements of dissociation are depression and numbness, addiction, shame, guilt, self-reproach, and blame.
 Your core and coping emotions are anger, fear, or sadness.